abinit/abinit/doc/tutorial/eph4zpr.md

-In all the examples of this tutorial, we will be using the new [[structure]] input variable (added in version 9) to initialize the unit cell from an external file so that we don't need to repeat the unit cell over and over again.
+In all the examples of this tutorial, we will be using the new [[structure]] input variable (added in version 9) to initialize the unit cell from an external file so that we don't need to repeat the unit cell over and over again in all the input files.
-The syntax is:
+The syntax for initialize the structure from an external file is:

 ```sh
 structure "abifile:MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc"
 ```

-where the `abifile` prefix tells the code that the lattice parameters and atomic positions should be extracted from an Abinit binary file (other formats are supported, see documentation).
+where the `abifile` prefix tells ABINIT that the lattice parameters and atomic positions should be extracted from an ABINIT binary file e.g. HIST.nc, DEL.nc, GSR.nc (other formats are supported as well, see documentation).

 <!--
 The majority of the netcdf files contain info about the crystalline structure.
 The syntax is `abitk COMMAND FILE`.
 -->
-To print the crystalline structure to terminal, use the *abitk* Fortran executable shipped with the ABINIT package with the `crystal_print` command:
+To print the crystalline structure to terminal, use the *abitk* Fortran executable shipped with the ABINIT package and use the `crystal_print` command:

 ```md
 abitk crystal_print MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc